 Another option for families is to pay for a private home study.
 The Alaska Center for Resource Families and the OCS Permanency Planning Specialists maintain a list of approved home study writers for families wanting to pursue this option.
 One of the benefits of a private home study is it can be used for private, public or international adoptions.
 The cost of a home study ranges from \$1200 to \$1700.
-The State of Alaska will reimburse up to \$2000 per child for adoption related expenses including home study fees, as well as legal fees and other adoption related expenses.
+The State of Alaska will reimburse up to \$2000 per child for adoption related expenses upon finalization of a child in State's custody.
+This amount can usually cover either the home study or the legal fees.
+It will not cover both.